Jonathan Hill confirmed as FAI’s new chief executive

 The FAI have confirmed the appointment of Jonathan Hill as the association’s new chief executive as of November 1st.

-57-year-old Hill’s appointment has been unanimously ratifed by the FAI’s board, and he takes the reigns from interim chief executive Gary Owens.
+57-year-old Hill’s appointment has been unanimously ratifed by the FAI’s board, and he takes the reins from interim chief executive Gary Owens.

-An FAI statement read: “The Football Association of Ireland is delighted to confirm the appointment of Jonathan Hill as the new Chief Executive Officer of the FAI from November 1st, 2020.
+Hill, who is a former director of the English FA, was recommended by the five-person interview panel last month ahead of Olympic Federation of Ireland president Sarah Keane and former Six Nations director John Feehan.

-“The appointment has been unanimously ratified by the Board of the FAI, on the recommendation of the Association’s Nominations Committee.
+Hill’s previous roles in sport include that of commercial director at Wembley Stadium, commercial director of Euro 96 and CEO of the Laureus World Sports Awards.